 To begin with, we have Marubozu as our first candidate.
-It represents strong buying action if the candle is green and strong selling action if the candle is red in color.
+It represents strong buying action if the candle is green and strong selling action if the candle is red in colour.

 Morubazu is all muscle – full body and no fat – no shadow.
-In dept explanation of this candlestick is provided on Varsity by Zerodha in both hindi and english.
+An In-dept explanation of this candlestick is provided on Varsity by Zerodha in both Hindi and English.

 Medium Types of Candlesticks

-Firstly, there are lots of medium sized candlesticks but they are of no use.
+Firstly, there are lots of medium-sized candlesticks but they are of no use.
 Because these candlesticks do not represent any type of market trend.
-A candle with bigger body size but smaller than Marubozu will fall under the medium types of candlesticks.
+A candle with a bigger body size but smaller than Marubozu will fall under the medium types of candlesticks.
 Their formation aid in the continuous propagation of trends.
-Medium size candlestick helps in forming continuous pattern.
+Medium size candlestick helps in forming a continuous pattern.

 Short candlesticks are a traders delight!
 Firstly, short size candlesticks represent a state of indecision in the market.
 Secondly, they can be analyzed along with the trends in which they appear.